ElishebaW/100-days-of-code/r1-log.md

 ##R1D13

 Decided to remove the placeholder text information in the app.
 Added the joke output element to joke.js and the page.
 Worked more with jQuery, HTML, and CSS.
 4h

+##R1D14

+Learned about the basics of web development such as the internet, HTTP and Domain Name Servers , and completed a few challenges on HackerRank.
+1h